AZ19999/MappingtheBERy/_pages/sentimentmethods.md

 ![Initial Database testing of ProQuest](../assets/img/InitialProQuest.png)

 As shown above, general searches yield thousands of results which gives the site a lot of data to crunch.
-It also let me see generally how things would look.
+It also let me see generally how things would look, being able to see things take shape while also being able to guess how they would look when I took a deeper dive into my specific events.

 ---